Gary-DAJ/cs425-2025/Homeworks/A1/README.md

 ## Server Policies
 - One user can have only one live login at a time.
 - The server makes an announcement when any user joins or leaves.
+- Any user can shut down the server.
 ### Implemented Features
 - We have implemented all features listed in the assignment description.
 - To shut down the server gracefully, we added a `/killserver` command.
-This frees up the port.
+This frees up the port without rebooting the system.

 ### Possible Improvements
 - Make a command to list users and groups available.
-- Permit admin login to remove malicious users and shut down server when needed.
+- Permit admin login to remove malicious use
+- Don't permit all users to shut down the server.

 ## Design Choices
 ### Multithreading